BiLLY-J03l/DCS-935L-Firmware-Reversing/README.md

 - We can use Binwalk, which is a tool for searching binary images for embedded files and executable code, to gather more information about the .bin file

 ![image](https://github.com/user-attachments/assets/ac9ee776-bbae-4669-8893-7a7952d8b88c)

+  - LZMA compressed data
+  - Squashfs, which is a compressed read-only file system for Linux.